top of page

 The third heart response we see Jesus speak of is those who hear the message of salvation and accept it, but they maintain a degree of independence.
 The ability to live for God successfully is stifled, because the room required in their heart to love God fully is cluttered with other things.
 The cares of the world, the deceitfulness of riches and the desires for other things entering their hearts choke out the effectiveness of the word.

-By not choosing to put God first in their lives they are unable to bear fruit for the kingdom of God and eventually they fall away from the faith.
+By not choosing to put God first in their lives they are unable to bear fruit for the kingdom of God and eventually, they fall away from the faith.

 The seeds that fell on good ground

 The last heart response that Jesus spoke about identified the group of people who can succeed in this most important area of life.
-They are those who fully accept the truth of God’s word, allowing His will and purposes in their hearts and lifestyle.
+They are those who fully accept the truth of God’s word, allowing His will and purposes in their hearts and lifestyles.
 Loving God becomes their daily desire, and because they have made room for Him in their hearts they experience the joy of bearing fruit that will remain into eternity.
-To these people the pursuit of heaven becomes a passion which is outworked joyfully in their daily lives.
-To them the difficulties we all face are merely hurdles to be jumped because they have ‘an eternal perspective on life’.

 Eternity holds no terrors for them for the Holy Spirit has given them an assurance of God’s goodness and mercy awaiting them in heaven.

 I’m often saddened by the number of people who say they believe in God and yet by their own admission are living a lifestyle that they know does not match that belief.
-Some I’m sure secretly have the thought that they will live the life they choose here on earth, and then get right with God when they are on their death-bed.
-The trouble with this strategy of getting into heaven, is that sin has a way of constantly hardening our hearts against God, and eventually we become unable to change and choose the Christian life we know we should.
+Some I’m sure secretly have the thought that they will live the life they choose here on earth, and then get right with God when they are on their deathbed.
+The trouble with this strategy of getting into heaven is that sin has a way of constantly hardening our hearts against God, and eventually, we become unable to change and choose the Christian life we know we should.

 Eternal Consequences